iot-lnu/iotlab-pilotcase-hasselo/README.md

    - Configure the sensor to send every 6 hours (21600 seconds) by queueing the downlink message `0x01005460` under the `Device page` -> `Queue` -> fill in `0x01005460` and `Enqueue`.
 More on the configuration can be found under [4.1 Change Uplink Interval](http://wiki.dragino.com/xwiki/bin/view/Main/End%20Device%20AT%20Commands%20and%20Downlink%20Command/#H4.1ChangeUplinkInterval).

+2. **Door/Windows sensor**

+   - Configure the sensors to send an alarm when the door is open for more than 5 minutes (0x012c = 300 sec = 5 min).
+The configuration can be done by queueing the downlink message `0xA901012C` under the `Device page` -> `Queue` -> fill in `0xA901012C` and `Enqueue`.
+More on the configuration can be found under [4.6 Alarm Base on Timeout](http://wiki.dragino.com/xwiki/bin/view/Main/User%20Manual%20for%20LoRaWAN%20End%20Nodes/LDS02%20-%20LoRaWAN%20Door%20Sensor%20User%20Manual/#H4.6AlarmBaseonTimeout)

 ## Results

+### July 17th 2024

 On July 17th, 2024, we installed the gateway and onboarded the sensors to the network ([This console](https://console.helium-iot.xyz/)).
 The Gateway was installed at the Hasselö hostel [57.83469981504573, 16.73108550629707](https://www.google.com/maps/place/Hassel%C3%B6+vandrarhem/@57.8347755,16.7300333,16.18z/data=!4m9!3m8!1s0x46585d5f8604aeb9:0x5ba1198a782808a0!5m2!4m1!1i2!8m2!3d57.8343886!4d16.7309925!16s%2Fg%2F1v41z1s4?entry=ttu) (blue dot on the map).